SuperOfficeDocs/superoffice-docs/docs/en/marketing/forms/learn/define-form-actions.md

 Processing 200 event sign-ups manually is time-consuming and unnecessary.
 Automated form actions can streamline this process.

 Automation saves time otherwise spent on handling responses.
-When a submits the form, the system performs the actions for you!
+When a person submits the form, the system performs the actions for you!

+![Define your form actions -screenshot][img17]

 ## Available actions

 ### Notify of submissions by creating requests

-Select this option to create a request for every form that is submitted.
+Select this option to [create a Service request][8] for every form that is submitted.
 Enter a title and select the category and priority for the request.

-Submitted forms will be available under **Requests** in SuperOffice Service and in the **Request** section tab in the Company and Contact screens in SuperOffice CRM.
+Submitted forms will be available in the Requests screen and in the **Request** section tab on the Company and Contact screens.

 ## How should a form submission be processed?